 The potential impact of each SC15 additional request has been expressed as the potential change in the overall number of FAD sets.
 We subtract or add those estimated FAD sets to the overall number expected under the CMM 'optimistic' and 'pessimistic' scenarios and re-calculate the purse seine scalars (Table 14).
-Based upon the assumed impact of a month of FAD closure on the purse seine effort scalar (a month's closure being equivalent to a scalar of approximately 0.12, relative to the 2016-18 baseline), we also relate the number of FAD sets thus estimated to the equivalent primary FAD closure period.
+Based upon the assumed impact of a month of FAD closure on the purse seine effort scalar (a month's closure being equivalent to a scalar of approximately 0.12, relative to the 2016-18 baseline), we also relate the number of FAD sets thus estimated to the equivalent primary FAD closure period, and for the high seas (HS) effort scenarios, for the equivalent high seas FAD closure period.

 Table 14.
-Future purse seine scalars (under the CMM two scenarios) that may result where the equivalent number of FAD sets are removed from (Footnote 1 and Para 17) or added (HS CMM limits and Patterns of HS effort) to the calculations.
-Note: the addition of the scenario where flags with HS limits have those limits set to zero (bottom row).
+Future purse seine scalars (under the CMM two scenarios) that may result where the equivalent number of FAD sets are removed from (Footnote 1 and Para 15) or added (HS CMM limits and Patterns of HS effort) to the calculations.
+Note: the addition of the scenarios where flags with HS day limits and those without limits specified in table 2 of CMM 2021-01 have their specified limits or CMM 'optimistic' effort levels set to zero (bottom row).
+Data are updated based on WCPFC19-2022-IP04.